-Major changes to nomenclature are current as of May 2011, after Flora of North America Volume 10, Sedges and Rushes of Minnesota, and Ferns and Lycophytes of Minnesota.
+Major changes to nomenclature are current as of February 2023, following the publication of Flora of North America Volume 10, Sedges and Rushes of Minnesota, and Ferns and Lycophytes of Minnesota.

 MNTaxa is developed and maintained by the Minnesota Biological Survey program, Division of Ecological and Water Resources, Minnesota DNR.
 Disclaimer: This list is subject to periodic revision.
 Comments regarding the status of individual species can be submitted to: